simbioses/cdxuserman/content/006_for_users/018_administration/cdx_04.md

 The CDX document distribution system considers documents as “new”, if and only if they have not yet been downloaded from the CDX system.

-OSCAR EMR can be configured to download “new” documents automatically.
+OSCAR EMR should be configured to download “new” documents automatically.
 Hence, manual download of “new” documents is not needed during normal operations.
 However, it may be useful for testing purposes.

 The Admin panel indicates the number of “new” documents waiting for a clinic.
 They can be downloaded manually using the `import` button (only visible if “new” documents are available).